Westlife: Wild Dreams, Feehily's temporary departure, 25: The Ultimate Collection (2021–present)

-On 16 July 2024, Music Week reported Westlife had collaboration with Tencent Music for a one-time AI single named "Love + Courage" only released in China and a non-album single.
-The song is a cover from a Chinese artist, Johnny Zhang.
+On 16 July 2024, Music Week reported that Westlife had collaborated with Tencent Music for a one-time AI single named "Love + Courage", only released in China and a non-album single.
+The song is a cover of a Chinese artist, Johnny Zhang.
 It had a million streams on its first week on the said country.

-On 13 June 2025, the pop trio kicked off the announcement of their initial dates and venue for their sixteenth concert tour, 25th Anniversary World Tour, which is on London's Royal Albert Hall.
-On 11 July 2025, Sheeran invited the group to perform with him on stage in his Ipswich gig.
-They played Flying Without Wings.
+On 13 June 2025, the pop trio kicked off the announcement of their initial dates and venue for their sixteenth concert tour, The 25th Anniversary World Tour, which is in London's Royal Albert Hall.
+On 11 July 2025, Sheeran invited the group to perform with him on stage in his Ipswich gig, in which they played Flying Without Wings.
 On 17 October 2025, Belfast and Dublin dates were announced with the new single called "Chariot" announced and later released on 24 October 2025 under Sony Music.
 The song is written by Sheeran, Mac, Will Reynolds, and Johnny McDaid of Snow Patrol.
 The trio announced more concert tour dates later that includes more European dates.
-This tour marks their first gig in Antwerp, Belgium and Paris, France.
-Also, for venues Barclays Arena, Lanxess Arena, Royal Arena, and Ziggo Dome.
-On the same day, they revealed a new greatest hit album coming up called 25: The Ultimate Collection which will be released on 13 February 2026.
-It contains their hits and four brand new tracks on different formats and tracklists.
-Feehily's vocals are recorded in the new tracks as well.
-The official album cover featured McFadden, this happened 22 years after their 2004 "Obvious" single release.
+This tour marks their first gigs in Antwerp and Paris, and also for venues Barclays Arena, Lanxess Arena, Royal Arena, and Ziggo Dome.
+On the same day, they revealed a greatest hits album called 25: The Ultimate Collection, which contains their hits as well as "Chariot" and three newly-recorded tracks and was released on 8 May 2026.
+It was preceded by a single, "Your Love Amazes Me", on 17 April 2026.
+Despite his current absence from touring, Feehily recorded vocals for the new tracks.
+The official album cover featured McFadden, despite his having left the group in 2004.